 If you see the word anniversaire by itself it probably means “birthday”.
 The word for a wedding anniversary is anniversaire de mariage.
 So if you see the term gâteau d’anniversaire, you can assume that it’s a birthday cake rather than an anniversary cake, but either way you’re in for a treat.

-Likewise the word anniversaire can be used for the anniversary of most anything, but it will almost definitely have the preposition de behind it to tell you what.
+Likewise the word anniversaire can be used for the anniversary of almost anything, but it will pretty much always have the preposition de behind it to tell you what.

 The two expressions joyeux anniversaire and bon anniversaire are pretty typical for European French, but they are a lot less commonly used in French-speaking Canada.
 Across the Atlantic, the expression most often used is bonne fête (“bohn feht”).